- Sponsorship -

 Charles Honey

-Charles Honey is editor-in-chief of SNN, and covers series and issues stories for all districts.
-As a reporter for The Grand Rapids Press/mLive from 1985 to 2009, his beats included Grand Rapids Public Schools, local colleges and education issues.
-Honey served as editor of The Press’ award-winning Religion section for 15 years and its columnist for 20.
+Charles Honey is and editor, helping to develop series and issues stories for all districts.
+He is also producer of the SNN podcast, "Study Hall."
+As a reporter for The Grand Rapids Press/MLive from 1985 to 2009, his beats included Grand Rapids Public Schools, local colleges and education issues.
+He served as editor of The Press’ award-winning Religion section for 15 years and its columnist for 20.
 His freelance articles have appeared in Christianity Today, Religion News Service and Faith & Leadership magazine.
-Read Charles' full bio

 LATEST ARTICLES